 Cooking Instructions Sauerkraut Stew with Sausages

-- Peel and cut onions into small pieces.
+– Peel potatoes and onions, cut potatoes into cubes, onions fine.

 – Heat clarified butter; saute potatoes and onions for about 10 minutes.

-- Get the Sauerkraut out of the jar, loose it up with a fork.
+– Remove the Sauerkraut out of the jar, loose it up with a fork.

 – Fry the Sausages in an extra pan in hot butter; remove from pan and cut into slanted slices.